iotaledger/susee-streams-poc/test/README.md

 <img src="swagger-ui-try-it-out.png" alt="Try-it-out Button of the Swagger UI" width="600"/>

-Click on the links provided below to open the endpoint specific swagger-ui form of a local *Management Console* instance, which allows to edit and execute API requests after you have pressed `Try it out`:
+Click on the links provided below to open the endpoint specific swagger-ui form of a local *Management Console* instance, which allows editing and executing API requests after you have pressed `Try it out` (the links only work using a local *Management Console* instance):

 * List all existing *Nodes* using the
   [GET /nodes](http://127.0.0.1:8080/swagger-ui/#/nodes/nodes_index) endpoint.
 After pressing the `Try it out` and `Execute` buttons, the *Message Explorer* will respond to the request with a list of all existing *Nodes* resp. *Sensors*.

-* Copy the channel-id of the *Sensor* of interest from the *Node* result list.
+* Copy the channel-id of the *Sensor*, that you are interested in, from the *Node* result list.

 * List all messages of the *Node* using the
   [GET /messages](http://127.0.0.1:8080/swagger-ui/#/messages/messages_index) endpoint.